18 Jun - 11 Jul 2020

 When Rodolfo, a penniless poet, meets Mimì, a seamstress, they fall passionately in love.
 But their relationship is turbulent and happiness eludes them.

-Some months later Rodolfo learns that Mimì is gravely ill and the Bohemian friends do everything in their power to save her.
-It is too late.
+Some months later Mimì, gravely ill, staggers into their garret.
+Her Bohemian friends do everything to save her.

 Sung in Italian with surtitles in English